When choosing a college, state universities offer many rewards. Read how other students were happy with their choice.

 The ability to discern what type of post-secondary educational institutions is most cost-efficient is of great value in these current economic conditions.
 Prospective students and their parents conduct research on the minutiae of college tuition in order to assure that their children are receiving quality education that is affordable; however, being aware of broader career options and greater earning potential as a result of attending a state university is an essential part of the college comparison process.

 The mounting stress from seemingly endless assignments and gargantuan student debt is enough to frighten potential students away from a four-year university.
 Fortunately, there is clear and sufficient information to prove that the benefits of attending a four-year state university outweigh the decision to not attend.
-According to data released by the U.S. Bureau of Labor Statistics in April 2013, the unemployment rate among the group recognized as “college graduates” was a considerably low 3.9% compared to 7.5% for the workforce as a whole.
-Additionally, a report released by the U.S. Bureau of Labor Statistics in November 2010 showed that unemployment, in the middle of the “great recession”, stood at 5.1% among college graduates: a rate that is considered healthy among the workforce as a whole.
-Similarly, since the beginning of the recession, employment among college graduates rose by 9% while those possessing a high school diploma and less education fell by 9%.
+According to data released by the U.S. Bureau of Labor Statistics, the unemployment rate among the group recognized as “college graduates” was a considerably low 3.9% compared to 7.5% for the workforce as a whole.
+Additionally, a report released by the U.S. Bureau of Labor Statistics showed that unemployment stood at 5.1% among college graduates: a rate that is considered healthy among the workforce as a whole.
+Similarly, employment among college graduates rose by 9% while those possessing a high school diploma and less education fell by 9%.
 In addition to the obvious economic opportunities available, the potential for greater earnings is an additional reason to choose to attend a state university.

 Financial stability is important to both prospective and current college students.
-An uncertain and unpredictable economy places many young people in a quandary when making higher education-related decisions.
+An uncertain and unpredictable economy places many young people in a quandary when making higher education-elated decisions.
 Therefore, being aware of the financial rewards of attending a state university is extremely relevant.
 A study conducted by researchers at Georgetown University’s Center on Education and the Workforce found that those possessing a bachelor’s degree in any field were compensated seventy-four percent more than those only possessing a high school education.
-Likewise, a 2010 Education Pays report revealed that the median earnings of bachelor’s degree recipients who were working full-time year-round in 2008 were $55,700 while the median earnings of those, under similar employment circumstances, were a mere $33,800.
-Employer-provided benefits are also more accessible to college graduates.
-According to a 2008 report conducted by the College Board, approximately 70% of college graduates were insured under employer-provided healthcare while only 50% of high school graduates received the same benefit.
+Likewise, pay is higher and employer-provided benefits are more accessible to college graduates.

 Choosing to further your education is an important decision that requires hours of critical analysis, excluding the time you will spend on researching the endless institutions of which you can obtain said education.
 As a result of attending a state university, broader career options and greater earning potential is conceivable.
 The choice to attend a state university will not only equip you with skills necessary for today’s technology-based economy but will also better prepare you for potential economic transformations in the future.